 •Medical Malpractice (Program 1)

 You may select any actuarial firm, but studies should be performed by a Fellow of the Casualty Actuarial Society (FCAS).
-The EIA has negotiated reduced costs for our members with our contracted actuarial firm, Bickmore, and many of our members utilize their services.
-If you elect to utilize Bickmore for their actuarial services you’ll receive the benefit of volume pricing, and are relieved of the administrative task of requesting the actuarial subsidy.
-Bickmore will provide a copy of the completed report to the EIA along with an invoice for the subsidy balance, which reduces upfront expenses for your organization.
-If you utilize another actuary you may request reimbursement for the actuarial subsidy by sending a request, along with a copy of the completed report and invoice, to the EIA.
-Contact the EIA’s Underwriting staff for more information.
+PRISM has negotiated reduced costs for our members with our contracted actuarial firm, Bickmore Actuarial, and many of our members utilize their services.
+If you elect to utilize Bickmore Actuarial for their actuarial services you’ll receive the benefit of volume pricing, and are relieved of the administrative task of requesting the actuarial subsidy.
+Bickmore will provide a copy of the completed report to PRISM along with an invoice for the subsidy balance, which reduces upfront expenses for your organization.
+If you utilize another actuary you may request reimbursement for the actuarial subsidy by sending a request, along with a copy of the completed report and invoice, to PRISM.
+Contact PRISM’s Underwriting staff for more information.

 Keeping track of incoming certificates of insurance is an administrative nightmare for most organizations.
 The work required to collect the mountain of paper and verify coverage against stated insurance requirements is difficult, time consuming, and expensive.
 If your organization is like many, this function is not being done well or done at all.

-To help our members manage and administer their certificates, the EIA has contracted with Exigis LLC, an online certificate of insurance tracking and management company.
-Exigis performs all the work necessary to obtain and record proper evidence of insurance coverage from each organization with whom the members contract.
-Exigis requests certificates from vendors, verifies coverage, sends deficient coverage notices, sends expiring coverage notices, images all incoming certificates and posts them online for easy retrieval.
+To help our members manage and administer their certificates, Ebix performs all the work necessary to obtain and record proper evidence of insurance coverage from each organization with whom the members contract.
+Ebix requests certificates from vendors, verifies coverage, sends deficient coverage notices, sends expiring coverage notices, images all incoming certificates and posts them online for easy retrieval.

-The EIA has negotiated a competitive rate available to all of our members at $12.50 per vendor, per year with an implementation fee of $2,500 base, plus $1.50 per vendor.
-If you are interested in obtaining more information about this service, please contact Danielle Reich or call (916) 850-7300.
+If you are interested in obtaining more information about this service, please contact Risk Control or call (916) 850-7300.

 Topics include the following areas*: